Large-Scale Multi-omic Biosequence Transformers for Modeling Protein-Nucleic Acid Interactions: Methods

 We assemble our dataset by first filtering the ProNAB dataset, rejecting any nucleic acid or protein sequences with non-standard residues (we use only the standard 20 amino acids and the 5 standard nucleotide bases), leaving 850 unique proteins, and 15994 protein-nucleic acid complexes.
 We then split the data into 10 cross-validation sets.
 Ultimately, we end up with 752 unique proteins and 12282 total protein-nucleic acid interactions.

-The ProNAB dataset often has multiple nucleic acid sequences per protein, thus the number of unique proteins is vastly outweighed by the number of unique nucleic acids.
+The ProNAB dataset often has multiple nucleic acid sequences per protein; thus the number of unique proteins is vastly outweighed by the number of unique nucleic acids.
 To avoid data leakage in the train and test sets, we group samples by protein sequence, then create folds by randomly grouping by protein sequence such that the folds do not have any proteins in common.
 Furthermore, we conduct sequence similarity analysis on the protein sequences in the train and test set via sequence alignment with the BLOSUM62 substitution matrix \cite{blosum62} to ensure minimal train/test leakage.
-We found that the average alignment score between identical protein sequences in our dataset was $5.20 \pm 0.15$ (identical sequences may have different scores due to the BLOSUM62 scores), while over 99.4\% of pair-wise comparisons in our train/test set had an alignment score below $0.0$, and 99.9\% had a score below $1.0$ suggesting that our results are not purely a result of sequence homology.
+We found that the average normalized alignment score between identical protein sequences in our dataset was $5.20 \pm 0.15$ (identical sequences may have different scores due to length normalization and BLOSUM62 scores), while over 99.4\% of pairwise comparisons in our train/test set had an alignment score below $0.0$, and 99.9\% had a score below $1.0$ suggesting that our results are not purely a result of sequence homology.
 As an extra precaution, we keep any proteins that have a sequence similarity score over $1.5$ \textit{with any other protein sequence in the dataset} strictly in the train set of all cross-validation sets to guarantee there is no significant sequence homology in any cross-validation fold.
-As a result, 13 unique proteins and 232 protein-nucleic acid interactions were always kept in the train set to avoid any significant sequence homology in the validation sets.
+As a result, 13 unique proteins and 232 protein-nucleic acid interactions were always kept in the train set.

 To compute a $\Delta G$ value, we first concatenate a primary protein sequence and nucleic acid sequence pair and run a forward pass through OmniBioTE.
 We then take the embedding produced by the first token and apply a linear projection which produces a single $\Delta G$ value.
 If a complex is composed of a protein and a double-stranded DNA or RNA molecule, we append the second nucleic acid sequence as well.
 We fine-tune our model to predict $\Delta G$ from the protein-nucleic acid pairs in the train set, with mean-squared error (MSE) as our loss target.
-As a single-omic control, we compute the embeddings of the protein and nucleic acid sequences separately with the corresponding ProBioTE and NucBioTE model.
+As a single-omic control, we compute the embeddings of the protein and nucleic acid sequences separately with the corresponding ProtBioTE and NucBioTE model.
 We then concatenate these embeddings and use a linear projection head to produce the $\Delta G$ value.